Over the past four decades, Americans have voted Mexico the world’s #1 place to enjoy expat life in the way that really counts…

 Americans looking to start a new life in a new country primarily seek three things: warm weather, beautiful beaches, and a low cost of living.
 Mexico competes handily in all three categories.

 This big, diverse country offers dozens of great living options, from colorful and historic colonial cities like San Miguel de Allende, Cuernavaca, Guanajuato, and Oaxaca to beach towns like Playa del Carmen and Tulum (on the Caribbean coast) and Puerto Vallarta and Mazatlán (on the Pacific).

-While the living is not as cheap as it was in the 1970s when Americans began migrating here in volume, it’s a global bargain and more of a budgeter’s delight right now than it’s been in a long time thanks to the U.S. dollar’s strength against the Mexican peso.
+While the living is not as cheap as it was in the 1970s when Americans began migrating here in volume, it’s still a global bargain.

 1. The Country Is Familiar